25 June 2019

 My main clinical interests are spinal rehabilitation, spinal education, manual therapy, soft tissue techniques, sports injuries, Pilates and Acupuncture.

 I have now been working as a Physiotherapist for 10 years.
 I worked in the NHS for 5½ years gaining a broad range of experience in large outpatient settings and in community health centres.
 I then initially came to work at Murrayfield treating a variety of musculoskeletal conditions in a busy outpatient environment.
 I have now been working at Spire for five years where I am involved in the Perform spine care program.
 I am completing my APPI Pilates this year.
 I have a Diploma in Orthopaedic Medicine and I am qualified in Acupuncture.

 Outside of work I enjoy horse riding, skiing, swimming and spending time with my two young daughters.

-Come along to one of our free patient information events for your chance to hear from our specialist consultant surgeons…
+Come along to our next free patient information event for your chance to hear from our specialist consultant surgeons an…